Robert Stewart, Duke of Albany: Ransom and overseas war

 The town of Berwick-upon-Tweed, which Robert besieged in 1417 during his last military campaign.

 After several years of relative peace, Anglo-Scottish relations deteriorated again following the accession of Henry V of England in March 1413.
 Robert's priority remained the safe release of his eldest son, Murdoch, who had now been held captive in England for over a decade.
 After becoming king in 1413, Henry V ordered Murdoch and his cousin, James I, to be transferred to a harsh confinement in the Tower of London.
 In contrast to his anxiety over his son, Robert showed little interest in the release of his nephew.
 James I complained in correspondence with Robert that nothing had been done to negotiate for his ransom from English captivity.
 Tentative negotiations for the king's return to Scotland, which were underway by the end of 1412, collapsed after Henry V's accession.
 Murdoch was finally released from captivity in February 1416, in exchange for a ransom of £10,000, while James I was left to remain in England.

 Henry V's successful campaign against France, marked by the Battle of Agincourt in October 1415, provoked renewed aggression from Scotland, the traditional ally of France.
 Despite ongoing negotiations between Robert and Henry V, a Scottish army led by Archibald, 4th Earl of Douglas, attacked Penrith in 1415.
 Robert sanctioned a larger Scottish campaign in July 1417, after the release of his eldest son and Henry V's return to campaign in France.
 Robert led an army to assault the town of Berwick, while the Earl of Douglas attacked Roxburgh Castle with a second army.
 Robert besieged Berwick with primitive gunpowder artillery, but was unable to dislodge the English garrison.
-An English army led by John, Duke of Bedford, was quickly assembled to confront the Scots, after which Robert abandoned his siege and retreated back over the Scottish border.
+John, Duke of Bedford, quickly assembled an English army to confront the Scots, after which Robert abandoned his siege and retreated back over the Scottish border.
 The unsuccessful campaign of 1417 acquired the name of the "Foul Raid" within Scotland.

 Despite the outcome of the Foul Raid, Robert continued to lend armed support to the Valois dynasty in its war with Henry V. Robert appointed his second son, John, Earl of Buchan and Ross, to command a Scottish expedition to France in 1418.
 After extensive preparations, an army of 6,000 men sailed from Scotland the following year, arriving at the port of La Rochelle in October 1419.
 Robert's support for Charles, Dauphin of France, formed another point of contention with his captive nephew, James I, who was now emerging as an honored figure at the English court.
 In order to demoralize the Scottish expedition, James I was taken to France early in 1420 as part of Henry V's army.
 The Scottish king lent his personal support to the Treaty of Troyes, which represented a severe defeat for the Valois cause, by attending Henry V's wedding to Catherine of Valois in June 1420.